SaraswatGit/PlanZap/README.md

 **Video Demo**: https://drive.google.com/file/d/1t33jODX3xZmITv0QUnhFlc7pja-yHX24/view?usp=sharing__

-🧠***Basic Idea*** : To have a app where a user can handle tasks, notes, personal diary  and a moviel list using a simple and easty to use interface .
+🧠***Basic Idea*** : To have a app where a user can handle tasks, notes, personal diary  and a moviel list using a simple and easy to use interface .

 👨‍💻***Tech Stack used*** : React JS , REST APIs , Material UI .
 (For the front end .)